amgant/LouisvilleKY-GoodReads-Books/README.md

 The goal of this project is to compare physical book (print books & audiobook cd’s) inventory data of the Louisville Metro (KY) Free Public Library system with GoodReads.com’s print book & audiobook popularity ratings data.
 Are there any trends or correlations between the GoodReads popularity of physical books and the Louisville Free Public Library’s inventory?

 Some people think public libraries are obsolete because of the rise of ebooks, but the Louisville Metro Free Public Library system is bustling with patrons today, even for physical books.
 GoodReads is a website with 90 million international users, where readers can share critiques and compile personal lists of books that interest them (it does not sell or publish books).
-The hope is this project can be used to figure out whether Louisville is well*equipped for the global popular demand for certain books and media.
+The hope is this project can be used to figure out whether Louisville is well-equipped for the global popular demand for certain books and media.

 An assumption is that international GoodReads book/media demand may be similar to Louisville's book/media demand.
 The GoodReads data provides some potential insight into demand since it only includes the “top” books they’ve got listed on their site.
-The Louisville Metro Data/Library system does not provide such details to the public about their demand or decision*making process, so there is not much available to make the most educated guess.
+The Louisville Metro Data/Library system does not provide such details to the public about their demand or decision-making process, so there is not much available to make the most educated guess.
 This exercise will display final visuals that may shed a light on interesting trends or lack thereof.

 ***How viewers may indulge:***